3zeah/lwjgl-altitude/README.md

 ### Disable

-Undo the modification of _\<altitude game path\>/app/Altitude.cfg_ in step 4.
+Undo the modification of _app/Altitude.cfg_ from step 4.

 ## Configuration

-After installation, _\<altitude game path\>/app/lib/lwjgl-altitude_ will contain the file _lwjgl-altitude.properties_.
+After installation, _app/lib/lwjgl-altitude_ will contain the file _lwjgl-altitude.properties_.
 This file is the total configuration of the installation.

 | Property                     | Allowed values    | Effect                                                                                                                                                                                                                      |
 |------------------------------|-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|